PWcislo26/django-redis/README.md

-Small project for university to demonstrate practical use of redis database
+Small project for university to demonstrate practical use of redis database in Django API envriroment.